x00201548/CA3DevOps/README.md

           - script: echo "Deploying to Production environment"
             displayName: 'Deploy to Production'
 ```
 The above stage is the Production stage that Runs after the Test stage is successful.
-It targets the test enviroment after a manual approval has been made in Azure DevOps if all other stages pass.
+It targets the test environment after a manual approval has been made in Azure DevOps if all other stages pass.

-## BranchPolicies and Protection
+## Branch Policies and Protection
-- The main brach requires a pull request before merging.
+- The main branch requires a pull request before merging.
 - Requires approvals and status check of the production stage to pass before merging.
 - The Development Branch requires status check of the test stage to pass before merging.

 ## Testing Strategy
 - Unit tests with pytest + coverage.
-- Static Analysys with pylint code quality checks.
+- Static Analysis with pylint code quality checks.
 - Security testing with Sonar Cloud analysis.
 - Performance testing with Locust load testing.
-- UAT testing with Selenium for autmated browser testing.
+- UAT testing with Selenium for automated browser testing.

 ## Environment Setup and Configuration
-- Test Enviroment with automatic deployment after build is successfull and manual approval check.
+- Test Environment with automatic deployment after build is successful and manual approval check.
-- Production Enviroment with automatic deployment after build is successsful and manual approval check is completed.
+- Production Environment with automatic deployment after build is successful and manual approval check is completed.
 ## Deployment Process
-- Commits automatically trigger the pipleline.
+- Commits automatically trigger the pipeline.
 - Build stage executes.
-- If the build stage is successfull manual approval is required for the Test Enviroment stage to deploy.
+- If the build stage is successful manual approval is required for the Test Environment stage to deploy.
-- If the Test Enviroment is succsesfull the Production stage requires.
+- If the Test Environment is successful the Production stage requires.